These 12 Ways to Make Your Kitchen Feel Bigger really can make a difference in your overall ambiance.

 Sometimes a few simple changes can make a huge impact on the overall look or feel of a room.
 For example, a few years ago my parents changed the hardware on their kitchen cabinets.
-They replaced their brass hinges, knobs and handles with bronze kitchen hardware.
+They replaced their brass hinges, knobs, and handles with bronze kitchen hardware.
 This one simple change really did make their cabinets look fresh and newer.
-So for today, let’s talk about several tips and tricks to help make your kitchen feel bigger.

 To help walls appear taller, try using a short backsplash in the same color as your walls.
 This gives the illusion that your backsplash and walls are one, therefore making the wall appear taller.
 In addition, carrying a backsplash all the way to the ceiling helps a kitchen feel bigger.